-Anyone can feel puffed and out of breath after a burst of physical activity.
-But, if you experience breathlessness while you are resting you should see your doctor as it may be due to an underlying health condition.
+- Anyone can feel puffed and out of breath after a burst of physical activity.
+But if you experience breathlessness while you are resting, see your doctor as it may be due to an underlying health condition.

 What are the symptoms of breathlessness?

 Symptoms can range from mild shortness of breath to very fast gasping breaths.
 You may also feel:

 Seek immediate medical attention from the nearest emergency department or call 111 if you or someone you care for has the following symptoms:

 If you have an underlying lung condition that makes you breathless from time to time, such as asthma or COPD, use your reliever inhaler immediately and follow the action plan written by your doctor or nurse.
 Read more about asthma and COPD.